webapp-builders/groundwork/README.md

 **Though you _did not see_ any directories, you CAN access the shared directory:<br>** Access the shared directory by typing `cd /vagrant`<br>
+  * This may feel counter-intuative.
+You just tried listing directories by tying `ls` and there were no results.
+  * Still, you **_CAN CHANGE INTO THE SHARED DIRECTORY_** by typing `cd /vagrant`.
-This the default name given to your shared directory (specified at setup).
+"vagrant" is the default name given to your shared directory (specified at setup).

 You can think of your shared directory as a portal between two operating systems.
-That means that you can access your files from two locations: (1) in your virtual machines operating system, and (2) from your normal computer.
+That means that you can access your files from two locations: (1) in your virtual machines operating system (the _remote OS_), and (2) from your normal computer(the _host OS_).

-*_(1) Accessing the file through your virtual operating system:_* <br>
+*_(1) Accessing the file through your remote OS:_* <br>
 Once again, type `ls`.<br>
-Now, you **will see a list of directories** populated by the Groundwork project.
+Now, you **will see a list of directories** populated by the Groundwork project (this does not come standard.
+The Groudwork repo provided you with extra files).

 *_(2) Access the files through your normal machine:_*<br>
 Go to the directory where you cloned Groundwork (from STEP FOUR)